cclearpartners/myi-docs/src/guides/translations.md

 $EMPTY and $NONE are important because while a block might not need a title in the context of a user's dashboard, the admin needs to be able to identify it.
 These tokens make that possible.

+NOTE: Since 2021.R2, Reporting Block Layout names are editable, instead of being auto-numbered.
+This makes them more easily identifiable in lists in Salesforce.

 ## Tab Titles

 To translate a Tab's title, write a Veeva Message's name in the Message Key field.